 Dillon said Userful partners, depending on their focus, can provide a range of services around Userful's technology.
 Those services include installation, support, content management and professional services.
 In addition, partners can perform remote diagnostics using Userful software and the company's central management GUI.
 Partners can also integrate their management tools with the Userful platform, using the company's open API.

 A channel program from Kaseya aims to give resellers an onramp to recurring revenue streams.

 The Xtra partner program targets value-added resellers (VARs) of Kaseya's Unitrends backup and disaster recovery suite.
 Kaseya said the program offers higher margins on Unitrends sales, as well as recurring revenue opportunities when Unitrends customers buy additional products from Kaseya's IT infrastructure management platform, IT Complete.
 The bulk of IT Complete products are subscription-based, Kaseya said.

-Fred Voccola, CEO of Kaseya, based in New York, said the vendor found the "vast majority of our customers that bought Unitrends ... bought two times what they spent on Unitrends on other components of IT Complete within the first 12 months."
+Fred Voccola, CEO of Kaseya, based in New York, said the vendor found the "vast majority of our customers that bought Unitrends ... bought two times what they spent on Unitrends on other components of IT Complete within the 12 months."

 In most cases, he said, the customer buys IT Complete products directly from Kaseya, without a partner facilitating the sale.
-However, under the new Xtra program, Kaseya will now "compensate the VAR for any dime of revenue that [a] customer purchases of IT Complete, regardless if the VAR touched it or sold it ... for the lifetime of that [customer] relationship," he said.
+However, under the Xtra program, Kaseya will now "compensate the VAR for any dime of revenue that [a] customer purchases of IT Complete, regardless if the VAR touched it or sold it ... for the lifetime of that [customer] relationship," he said.